 This register stores the status of whether the positive electrode on each channel is on or off.
 See the Lead-Off Detection subsection of the ECG-Specific Functions section for details.
 Ignore the LOFF_STATP values if the corresponding LOFF_SENSP bits are not set to '1'.

 '0' is lead-on (default) and '1' is lead-off.
-When the LOFF_SENSEP bits are '0', the LOFF_STATP bits must be ignored.

 LOFF_STATN (Read-Only Register)